CarlTBarnes/CarlTBarnes/README.md

 <i>❝“In a software project team of 10, there are probably 3 people who produce enough defects to make them net negative producers.”— Gordon Schulmeyer   ❞</i>
 <!--ENDS_HERE_QUOTE_README-->

+#### Programmer Tools
+[Window Preview Class](https://github.com/CarlTBarnes/WindowPreview) - Designer Preview windows have a secret button that allows altering controls on the live preview window and interrogating properties.
+Easily integrate the class into your live running program to see the USE() behind every control, its PROP's, Resize it, Reformat LISTs.
+Methods to reflect QUEUE fields and CLASS data.
+Much More!

+More....

 <!--
 **CarlTBarnes/CarlTBarnes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.